 Eric Lidell is best known as the main character in the movie Chariots of Fire.
 He was known as "The Flying Scotsman," but he was born in China, where his parents were missionaries.
 Both a rugby player and a track star, Liddell was one of Scotland's greatest athletes.
 His British record in the hundred-yard dash stood for thirty-five years.

-Liddell's commitment to athletic excellence was an outgrowth of his belief that pleasing God isn't strictly a "spiritual" endeavor, but rather the use of all the gifts he has given.
+Liddell's commitment to athletic excellence was an outgrowth of his belief that pleasing God isn't strictly a "spiritual" endeavor but rather using all the gifts he has given.
 Because Lidell saw his athleticism as a gift from God, he also saw it as subordinate to his spiritual convictions.
 He endured considerable criticism when he withdrew from the hundred-yard dash in the 1924 Olympics rather than run on Sunday.
-His critics were silenced, however, when he entered the four-hundred-forty-yard race instead and set a new world record.
+However, his critics were silenced when he entered the four-hundred-forty-yard race instead and set a new world record.